Joey Brienza: USF Juniors

 On November 10, 2022, it was announced that Brienza would compete in the 2023 USF Juniors driving for Exclusive Autosport.
 At the opening round in Sebring International Raceway, he would qualify on pole for all three races by over half a second.
 In the first two races, Brienza would finish second to Quinn Armstrong and Nicolas Giaffone respectively.
 In the third race, Brienza was able to convert his pole to a win.
 He would go on to finish fifth in the championship.

 USF2000 Championship

 2022

 Along with his full season campaign in the 2022 F1600 Championship Series, Brienza would compete in three races in the 2022 USF2000 Championship with Exclusive Autosport, at Indianapolis Motor Speedway, Road America, and Portland International Raceway.

 2023

 Brienza would return to the series in 2023 for more select starts with Exclusive Autosport.
 He would score a best finish of tenth at the opening race in St. Petersburg.

 2024

 In 2024, Brienza would make a full-season effort with Exclusive Autosport.
 He would qualify on pole at the first race at NOLA Motorsports Park, but ultimately finished third in the race.
 Brienza finished 5th in the championship.

 USF Pro 2000 Championship

 2025

 For 2025, Brienza would move up to the USF Pro 2000 Championship with Exclusive Autosport for the full season.

+2026

+Brienza remained in the USF Pro 2000 Championship with Exclusive Autosport in 2026.